Kimberly Stewart: Early life

 Stewart was born on August 20, 1979, in Holmby Hills, Los Angeles, California.
 She is the second of Rod Stewart's eight children and second of Alana Stewart's three children.
 She is of Scottish and English descent through her father, who moved to the United States in 1975.
 She spent several years studying acting with Ivana Chubbuck.
 Stewart studied in London.

 George Hamilton is the father of her older half-brother Ashley Hamilton.

 Career

 The Realm by Kimberly Stewart

 In January 2021, Stewart started The Realm by Kimberly Stewart, a luxury organization company based in Los Angeles, New York, and Palm Beach.
 Stewart and her team offer organization, declutter, unpacking, and design services for closets, bedrooms, bathrooms, pantries, kitchens, offices, garages, and more.

 Acting

-Stewart has worked as an actress and brand ambassador.
-Stewart's American television work includes a leading role in Going to California, written by Scott Rosenberg and directed by Ted Demme, and appearing in one episode of Judd Apatow's series, "Undeclared."
+Stewart has worked as an actress, and includes a leading role in Going to California, written by Scott Rosenberg and directed by Ted Demme, and appearing in one episode of Judd Apatow's series, "Undeclared."
 Stewart's first film was James Toback′s Black and White, which also starred Robert Downey Jr. and Jared Leto.
 In 2011 Stewart starred in the movie Homecoming, written and directed by Sean Hackett.